will-bank/datadog-tracing/README.md

 Non-official datadog tracing and log correlation for Rust services.

-This crate contains the necessary glue to bridge the gap between OpenTelemetry and Datadog.
+This crate contains the necessary glue to bridge the gap between OpenTelemetry, tracing and Datadog.

 # Features